 Although my intent was to write every single day, I didn’t manage to pull that off.
 I think my batting average was about 80 percent.
 Consequently, some posts showed up the next morning and some were a day or two late.
 In one instance I think I was a few days late and had to play catch up!
 And most of the posts were fairly short, accompanied by a few photos.
 It probably seems like the posts were longer in the book as I covered more ground, wove in additional research and former stories that I had written about etc.

 One place she discovered resulted in an amusing story regarding the Durkee Memorial Library in Carleton which was built in 1938.
 Sandra writes: “The library is an eight-by-five-metre log cabin painted grey with green trim, and sits on an elevated ridge on Route 340 that passes through the village.
-There are maples, oaks, birch, pine, even a chestnut tree surrounding its sides and back.
-I’ve driven by the library hundreds of times but have only crossed its portals once – some thirty years ago, when I borrowed two books and never returned them.
-One became mouldy and I burned it, but the other, The Electric City, by Paul Stehelin, had been thumbed through a lot, so much so that the spine had broken, some pages were loose, and the book was held together with a large rubber band.”
+There are a few well-pruned and maintained maples, oaks, birch, pine, and even a chestnut tree surrounding its sides and back (read more to find reputable tree services).
+I’ve driven by the library hundreds of times but have only crossed its portals once – some thirty years ago when I borrowed two books and never returned them.
+One became moldy and I burned it, but the other, The Electric City, by Paul Stehelin, had been thumbed through a lot, so much so that the spine had broken, some pages were loose, and the book was held together with a large rubber band.”

 After going through the library (and its museum) and discovering all kinds of things, Sandra turns to Lucille White (the librarian):